2013 BMW X3

 Nonetheless, clear and readable off-center response combines with very accurate path control to imbue the steering with a sense of virtual feedback feel that the mechanism itself does not impart in great measure.
 Better get used to it, because EPS (electric power steering) will soon be ubiquitous on passenger cars.
 The rest of the X3 chassis allows sporty driving with plenty of attitude control, and, with the optional electronic damper control, surprising adaptability.

-The turbocharged engine in the xDrive35i is responsive and powerful, driving the biggish vehicle from rest to 60 mph in about 5.5 seconds (6.7 seconds in the normally aspirated xDrive28i), and on to a governed 130 mph with a series of brief romps up the tachometer dial.
-The 8-speed automatic provides for close ratio staging and quick responses to a dig at the accelerator pedal.
+The turbocharged inline-6 in the xDrive35i is responsive and powerful, driving the biggish vehicle from rest to 60 mph in about 5.5 seconds, and on to a governed 130 mph with a series of brief romps up the tachometer dial.
+The 8-speed automatic gearbox provides for close ratio staging and quick responses to a dig at the accelerator pedal.

 At the same time, the broad torque band allows relaxed cruising at low engine speeds that will calm passengers and save on fuel.
 The combination of a relatively compact overall size, excellent power, newly imparted poise, plus improved space and comfort, ought to attract all those X3 fans back to this new one along with a horde of fresh converts.

-Barry Winfield filed this report to NewCarTestDrive.com after his brief test drive of the X3 xDrive35i near Atlanta, with Laura Burstein reporting from Los Angeles.
+Barry Winfield filed this report for NewCarTestDrive.com after his brief test drive of the X3 xDrive35i near Atlanta, with Laura Burstein reporting from Los Angeles.